adnanxsalim/project-wallet-credit-score/README.md

 ### Scoring Model

-I normalize all features using MinMaxScaler and apply a weighted sum based on domain intuition:
+I normalized all features using `MinMaxScaler` and apply a weighted sum based on domain intuition:

 - Positive weights: repay ratio, diversity, consistency, deposit size
 - Negative weights: liquidations, excessive borrowing, bot-like behavior

 The raw score is scaled to a range of 0–1000.

-## 🔄 Processing Flow
+## Processing Flow

 1. **Load & Parse**: Read the raw transaction JSON file, convert timestamps, and extract the action and amount fields.
 2. **Group by Wallet**: Aggregate transactions by `userWallet` to compute wallet-level features.